 We have argued that taking an average of coworkers' job embeddedness and coworkers' job search behaviors makes sense as a way to capture the turnover contagion stimuli to which a focal individual is exposed.
 However, we note that the assessment of turnover contagion was indirect.
-Neither the more speculative qualitative data gathered from the focus groups nor the more rigorous job search behaviors gathered in Study 2 measured what a focal person actually heard or saw coworkers do.
-Such behavioral data are difficult to gather but would seem to be a necessary component of future research on this topic.
-Moreover, there are other variables that might signal how likely it is for contagion to occur-for instance, how close desks are situated to each other, how often or effectively coworkers communicate with each other, friendship level, and status similarity.
-Given that such data were not available in our samples, the current research employed a simpler (and more conservative) measurement of turnover contagion.
+Neither the more speculative qualitative data gathered from the focus groups nor the more rigorous job search behaviors gathered in Study 2 measured what the focal person actually heard or saw coworkers do.
+Such behavioral data is difficult to gather but would seem to be a necessary component of future research on this topic.
+Moreover, there are other variables that might signal how likely it is for contagion to occur (e.g., how close desks are situated to each other, how often or effectively coworkers communicate with each other, friendship levels, or status similarity).
+Given that such data were not available in our samples, the current research employs a simpler (and more conservative) measurement of turnover contagion.
 Future research could productively build on these findings to identify alternative operationalizations of the turnover contagion process, as well as moderators of these effects.

 Further, our research has not included all variables known to be related to turnover.
-In particular, a valuable contribution to future research would be to include more macro variables, such as organizational support, leadership quality, and compensation policies, that might be fruitfully integrated as antecedent, moderator, or alternative mechanisms for the turnover contagion model developed here.
-In particular, it is possible that norms about the legitimacy of leaving might develop and could affect turnover (Abelson, 1993).
-Qualitative work by Bartunek et al. (2008) and Rumery (2003) has suggested that such collective norms can develop and that they may affect turnover attitudes and behaviors.
+In particular, a valuable contribution to future research would be to include more macro variables like organizational support, leadership quality, and compensation policies that might be fruitfully integrated as an antecedent, moderator, or alternative mechanism for the turnover contagion model developed here.
+In particular, it is possible that norms about the legitimacy of leaving might develop which could affect turnover (Abelson, 1993).
+Recent qualitative work by Bartunek et al. (2008) and an unpublished dissertation by Rumery (2003) suggest that such collective norms can develop and that they may affect turnover attitudes and behaviors.
 Unfortunately, our data cannot speak to this issue.
-Moreover, it should be pointed out that if such norms were to exist, they would be predicated on extensive social comparison (Bartunek et al, 2008) and thus would act as a complementary rather than substitute mechanism for turnover contagion.
-Thus, although a normative factor could add to the prediction of individual turnover, we do not believe that effect will replace or be as strong as the contagion effect captured here.
-Said differently, we have attempted to control for the variables most likely to provide alternative explanations for our findings, yet we have not controlled for all of them, nor have we included all the variables that may be involved in the process.
+Moreover, it should be pointed out that if such norms were to exist, they would be predicated on extensive social comparison (Bartunek et al, 2008), and thus would act as a complementary rather than substitute mechanism for turnover contagion.
+Thus, while a normative factor could add to the prediction of individual turnover, we do not believe that effect will replace or be as strong as the contagion effect captured here.
+Said differently, while we have attempted to control for the variables most likely to provide alternative explanations for our findings, we have not controlled for all of them, nor have we included all the variables that may be involved in the process.
 The inclusion of these additional variables may both clarify and extend the current research.